Colony of New Zealand: Establishment

+Issue of effective control and sovereignty

+In its early years, British effective control over the whole colony was limited.
+Connecting control with sovereignty, the historian James Belich, says sovereignty fell into two categories: nominal (meaning the de jure status of sovereignty, but without the power to govern in practice) and substantive (in which sovereignty can be both legally recognised and widely enforced without competition).
+He wrote: "Certainly, for many years after 1840, 'nominal sovereignty' was much closer to the reality.
+This ambiguity was a source of friction.
+The British imagined that they were entitled to govern the Maoris in fact as well as name, although [William Hobson and Robert FitzRoy] were sufficiently realistic to grasp that substantive sovereignty could not be applied comprehensively overnight."

 Crown colony

 With the establishment of the Crown colony, Hobson became governor of New Zealand.
 The first organs of the New Zealand Government were also established to assist the governor: an Executive Council and a (General) Legislative Council.

 The Executive Council consisted of the attorney-general, colonial secretary, and colonial treasurer.
 The Legislative Council consisted of the governor, Executive Council, and three justices of the peace appointed by the governor.
 The Legislative Council had the power to issue laws called Ordinances.

 The colony was initially divided into three provinces: New Ulster Province (the North Island), New Munster Province (the South Island), and New Leinster Province (Stewart Island).

 Self-governance

 As new European settlements were founded in the colony, demands for self-government became louder.
 The New Zealand Company settlement of Port Nicholson (Wellington) had its own elected council, which was forcibly dissolved by Lieutenant-Governor William Hobson in 1840.
 Later, Wellington became the centre of agitation by settlers for a representative government led by Samuel Revans, who founded the Wellington Settlers' Constitutional Association in 1848.

-The first New Zealand Constitution Act was passed in 1846, though Governor George Grey was opposed to provisions that would divide the country into European and Māori districts.
-As a result, almost all of the Act was suspended for six years pending a new Act of 1852, with the only operative part of the 1846 Act being the creation of New Zealand's first provinces.
-In the meantime, Grey drafted his own Act which established both provincial and central representative assemblies, and allowed for Māori districts and an elected governor.
+The first constitution act was the New Zealand Constitution Act 1846, though Governor George Grey was opposed to provisions that would divide the country into European and Māori districts.
+As a result, almost all of the act was suspended for six years pending a new New Zealand Constitution Act 1852, with the only operative part of the 1846 act being the creation of New Zealand's first provinces.
+In the meantime, Grey drafted his own act which established both provincial and central representative assemblies, and allowed for Māori districts and an elected governor.
 The latter proposal was rejected by the Parliament of the United Kingdom when it adopted Grey's constitution.

-The second New Zealand Constitution Act was passed in 1852 and became the central constitutional document of the colony.
+The New Zealand Constitution Act 1852 became the central constitutional document of the colony.
 It created the General Assembly, which consisted of the Legislative Council and an elected House of Representatives.
 The first general election for the House of Representatives was held from 14 July 1853 until early October.